Graph-Theory-Coding-Project/Graph-Theory-FP-24/README.md

 - J. R. King, X. Y. Zhang, G. H. Jinx.
 "A Diagonal Completion and 2-Optimal Procedure for the Travelling Salesman Problem."

 # Implementation
 ---

+In order for this project to be useful for the average person, we decided to implement the algorithm that we created so that we can create a web-application for people who want to plan trips.
+To create this web application, we used the flask framework offered by python.
+For the tech stack we used python for the backend and regular HTML for the frontend to display and fetch the information needed to the users.
+Below are the required dependencies that need to be imported for this project to work.

+---